 - Bake with it: The acidity of whey has a softening effect on glutenous bread and pizza dough.
 Adjust your salt in the recipe accordingly.

 - Soak nuts and grains: Why use water when you can soak nuts and grains in whey?
-It adds flavor and probiotics while opening bioavailability of nutrients.
+It adds flavor and probiotics to the nuts or grains.